spectre-org/spectre-css/README.md

 - Opera (LAST 4)
 - Internet Explorer 10+

+Spectre supports Internet Explorer 10+, but some HTML5 and CSS3 features are not perfectly supported by Internet Explorer.

 Designed and built with ♥ by [Yan Zhu](https://twitter.com/picturepan2).
 Feel free to submit a pull request.
 Help is always appreciated.